 Building the right support is a national plan to develop community services as an alternative to inpatient facilities for people with a learning disability or autism or both who display behaviour that challenges, including those with a mental health condition.

 Personal health budgets and integrated budgets are an important part of the plan:

 “People … should have choice and control over how their health and care needs are met – with information about care and support in formats people can understand, the expansion of personal budgets, personal health budgets and integrated personal budgets, and strong independent advocacy.”

 In line with this, Transforming Care Partnerships have been working together locally with partners and people and families to offer personal health budgets and integrated personal budgets to people with a learning disability or autism or both.

 Universal Personalised Care explains in full (in standard and easy-read formats) how the NHS will personalise people’s care to benefit up to 2.5 million people by 2023/24

-All about personal health budgets is our easy read guide aimed at people, families and carers that receive or know someone who receives/has a personal health budget.
-This guide can also be used by health and care staff that offer and support people to get a personal health budget.
+All about personal health budgets is our easy read guide aimed at people, families and carers who receive or know someone who receives a personal health budget.
+This guide can also be used by health and care staff who support people to get a personal health budget.